wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 </table>

-These levels of support are based on a combination of characteristics: the parts of the application to be instrumented, the kinds of observability data you want to collect, and the amount of programming effort required.
-You can choose SDKs from one or more groups to obtain just the instrumentation you want, without linking to more libraries than are necessary.

-## SDKs for Instrumenting Application Frameworks
+## SDKs for Framework Instrumentation

-Framework-level SDKs ("Level 3") are libraries that instrument popular component frameworks of applications.
+Framework-level SDKs (Level 3) instrument popular component frameworks of a microservice.
 Each SDK in this group instruments the operations of a specific framework in a specific programming language.
-Wavefront provides SDKs that instrument various HTTP and RPC transport systems, so you can collect observability data from the inbound requests and outbound responses of each microservice in a cloud-based application.
+Wavefront provides SDKs for many common microservices frameworks, so you can collect observability data from the inbound requests and outbound responses of each microservice in a cloud-based application, with minimal code changes.
 See the [overview table](#SDKlevels) for language availability.

 Framework-level SDKs are a good place to start if you are new to instrumentation because these SDKs are simple to use:
 * Depending on the SDK, you might edit a configuration file or instantiate a few helper objects in your code.
 No further coding is required.